OnionBrowser/OnionBrowser/README.md

 - Integrated SSL certificate viewer by tapping on padlock icon, highlighting weak SSL certificate signature algorithms

-- Disables SSLv2 and SSLv3 by default, supports a configurable TLS or SSL version to require (defaults to TLS 1.2)
+- Disables SSL 2 and SSL 3 by default, supports a configurable TLS or SSL version to require, defaulting to using TLS 1.2 when the server supports it but falls back to TLS 1.1 or 1.0.
+Can be forced to 1.2 only, or downgraded to include SSL 3 on a per-host basis for servers that require it.

 - Blocks pages loaded from non-local networks (i.e., the internet) from trying to load sub-requests (e.g., images, iframes, ajax) from hosts that are on